iloveicedgreentea/GoWatchIt/readme.md

 Other cool stuff:
 * Mute/Unmute Minidsp automation for things like turning off subs at night
-* Various MQTT sensors for volume control, lights, mute status, and current BEQ profile
+* Various MQTT sensors for playing status, volume control, lights, mute status, and current BEQ profile
-* Mobile notifications (via HA) to notify for events like loading/unloading BEQ was successful or failed
+* Mobile notifications to notify for events like loading/unloading BEQ was successful or failed
 * Dry run and notification modes to verify BEQ profiles without actually loading them
 * Built in support for Home Assistant and Minidsp

+This application is primarily focused on Plex and HomeAssistant but I plan on adding support for other sources in the future.

 ## Setup
 > ⚠️ ⚠️ *Warning: You should really set a compressor on your minidsp for safety as outlined in the [BEQ forum post](https://www.avsforum.com/threads/bass-eq-for-filtered-movies.2995212/).
 I am not responsible for any damage* ⚠️ ⚠️
 ### Prerequisites
-> ℹ  It is assumed you have ezBEQ, Plex, and HomeAssistant working.
+> ℹ  It is assumed you have the following tools working.
 Refer to their respective guides for installation help.
-* MQTT Broker
+* MQTT Broker (Optional)
-* Home Assistant
+* Home Assistant (Optional)
 * Plex
 * ezBEQ
-* Minidsp (other DSPs may work but I have not tested them)
+* Minidsp (other DSPs may work but I have not tested them.
+If ezBEQ supports it, it should be work)

+You can configure this to only load BEQ profiles, or do everything else besides BEQ.
+It is up to you.

 ### Docker Setup
 > ℹ  If you need help deploying with Docker, refer to the [Docker documentation](https://docs.docker.com/get-docker/).

 1) Deploy the latest version `ghcr.io/iloveicedgreentea/plex-webhook-automation:latest`.
 I recommend running this in an orchestrator like Unraid, Docker-Compose, etc
 2) Configure the application via web ui -> `http://(you-server-ip):9999`